BarbBoyaji/diep-rl/README.md

 # diep-rl

-die-rl is a python reinforcement learning environment for [diep.io](https://diep.io/).
+diep-rl is a python reinforcement learning environment for [diep.io](https://diep.io/).

 **This is not a simulation**, so please use it gently!